sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. **Optional**: To delete a server connection, click the **Remove Server** button, then click **Yes**.

-   **Note:** After you click Save to add an AF server and restart and register the agent, you will need to select a default Data Archive in PI System Explorer to resolve substitution references for AF element attributes.
+   **Note:** After you save the AF server configuration settings and restart and register the agent, you will need to select a default Data Archive in PI System Explorer to resolve substitution references for AF element attributes.

 ## Select the default Data Archive in PI System Explorer